What Are Non-QM Loans Versus Qualified Mortgages

 - The Dodd-Frank Mortgage Act was drafted and signed into law in 2010

-- Mortgage rules and regulations was created for mortgage loan originators whose scope of work involved origination of mortgages meet minimum lending requirements mandated by the federal government including the QM
+- Mortgage rules and regulations were created for mortgage loan originators whose scope of work involved origination of mortgages meet minimum lending requirements mandated by the federal government including the QM

 What Are QM Loans?